 So, I combined bubble gum flavour in the whipping cream and filled the cake with it.

-For the outside I coloured the plain whipping cream to match the colour of Nerf darts and I used coloured ganache drip for the top.
+For the outside I colored the plain whipping cream to match the color of Nerf darts and I used colored ganache drip for the top.

-I think I need a bit more work on coloured ganache.
-Once I get the right coloured ganache, I will surely share the recipe here.
+I think I need a bit more work on colored ganache.
+Once I get the right colored ganache, I will surely share the recipe here.